What is Remote Desktop Software?

 - RemotePC by IDrive offers an easy-to-use web browser interface, multiple collaboration options, and 24/7 customer support.

-- ConnectWise Control allows support agents to access remote cameras, includes advanced security options, and offers customizable branding and installation.
+- ConnectWise Control allows support agents to access remote devices, includes advanced security options, and offers customizable branding and deployment.

-- Zoho Assist offers end-to-end SSL encryption, an API for custom integrations, and multiple pay-as-you-go plans.
+- Zoho Assist provides end-to-end SSL encryption, an API for custom integrations, and multiple pay-as-you-go plans.

-- TeamViewer offers single-user, multi-user, and team plans, which each provide drag-and-drop file transfer and custom branding.
+- TeamViewer offers single-user, multi-user, and team plans, each with drag-and-drop file transfer and custom branding capabilities.

 Thank you!